Welcome to the Pastoral Support Page

 There is a huge variety of pastoral support for both our pupils and parents at Carr.

-We have a highly skilled and experienced pastoral team: Miss Munday, our PSHCE Leader; Mrs Hunton, our Global Leader; Mrs Howard, our SENCO; Miss B, our Restorative Leader; and Miss Harrison, who is available to speak with and offer support to children and parents on anything and everything.
+We have a highly skilled and experienced pastoral team: Miss Munday, our PSHCE Leader; Mrs Hunton, our Global Leader; Mrs Everett, our SENCO; Miss B, our Restorative Leader; and Miss Harrison, who is available to speak with and offer support to children and parents on anything and everything.
 Behind them are a team of ELSAs (Emotional Literacy Support Assistants).

 We are a Restorative school.
 Every day begins with a 'Morning Circle'.
 Children stand in a circle with their teacher, who asks them a different question each day.
 This ensures that the teacher has spoken personally to all children allowing them to take note of any children who may not have had the best start to their day.
 Teachers can act on this knowledge quickly and direct an ELSA to support the child.
 Our aim is to make sure our children have no barriers to their learning so that they can all succeed and achieve their best.
 A shorter version of this process is repeated after lunch and staff even start their meetings in the same way.
 All incidents of conflict are resolved using the Restorative Approach.
 All staff are trained to use a script of questions enabling them to find out what happened, how the actions have affected those involved and how the incident can be put right.